FTSE edges higher with help from HSBC and Sports Direct

 Greeks banks reopened three weeks after closing to stop the system collapsing, the first cautious sign of a return to normal after a deal to start talks on a new package of bailout reforms.

-Also on the upside, Sports Direct shares climbed 3.4 percent after Exane BNP Paribas raised its target price for the sporting goods retailer’s stock to 860 pence from 800 pence.
+Also on the upside, Sports Direct shares climbed 2.7 percent after Exane BNP Paribas raised it target price for the sporting goods retailer’s stock to 860 pence from 800 pence.

-In other gainers, Rolls-Royce edged 0.4 percent higher after the British engineering company, under pressure after successive profit warnings, said its aero engine business won two new contracts totalling $2.23 billion.
+In other gainers, Rolls-Royce rose 0.4 percent after the British engineering company, under pressure after successive profit warnings, said its aero engine business won two new contracts totalling $2.23 billion.

-But miners were knocked back after gold plunged to its lowest level in more than five years as bullion’s safe-have status took a knock from mounting expectations of a U.S. rate hike.
+But miners were knocked back after gold plunged 4 percent to its lowest level in more than five years as bullion’s safe-have status took a knock from mounting expectations of a U.S. rate hike.

-Blue-chip gold producers Randgold Resources and Fresnillo fell 4.7 and 4.4 percent respectively, while mid-cap miners Acacia and Centamin, along with a small-cap peer Hochschild, tumbled between 13.7 and 9.1 percent.
+Blue-chip gold producers Randgold Resources and Fresnillo fell 5.7 and 4.9 percent respectively, while mid-cap miners Lonmin, Centamin and Acacia tumbled between 10.3 and 6.5 percent.

 “Given where gold is going, I think that sector’s going to suffer quite a lot,” Numis Securities analyst Cailey Barker said.

-Among other mid-caps, online takeaway ordering service Just Eat added 2.7 percent on top of a near 9 percent advance seen last week after bullish commentary from brokers.
-(Editing by Dominic Evans)
+Among other mid-caps, online takeaway ordering service Just Eat added 4 percent on top of a near 9 percent advance seen last week after bullish commentary from brokers.
+(Editing by Alison Williams)